sangamsaisrivinay/golang/fcc-tutorial/readme.md

 - every go file belong to a package
-- it is identified by typing the package name at the top of code in the go file
+- it is identified by typing the package name at the top of pre in the go file

 eg: `package main`